 3 milestones to help achieve financial stability

 For any trip worth taking, it's important to have an idea of where you're going and how you'll get there.
 Setting milestones can help you both appreciate how far you've come and to help you know where you need to go next.
-You're financial journey is no different.
+Your financial journey is no different.
 Below we discuss three important milestones on your road to financial stability.

 While everyone’s financial goals are different, we generally recommend setting these three goals for helping achieve financial stability: